What Is Working Capital?

-The term “working capital” refers to all assets currently available for covering monthly business expenses, or operational costs.
+The term “working capital” refers to all assets currently available for covering monthly business expenses or operational costs.
 Working capital typically covers payroll, rent, supplies, vendor bills, debt payments, and other day-to-day expenses.
-In addition to keeping your business up and running, working capital funds growth-related initiatives, like hiring more workers or acquiring more customers.
+Besides keeping your business up and running, working capital funds growth-related initiatives, like hiring more workers or acquiring more customers.

 Why Do Businesses Need to Calculate Net Working Capital?

 Net working capital doesn’t just reflect the value of your assets and cash.
 It also represents your business’s overall financial health and ability to capitalize on opportunities.
 More working capital increases your business’s capacity for growth and chances for survival in the event of an emergency.
 You can even think of working capital as your business’s life counter.
 The less working capital your business has, the shorter its projected lifespan becomes.
 It’s no wonder insufficient working capital ranks among the most common reasons for business failure.

 However, continuing to apply the net working capital formula greatly decreases the chances of losing control of your finances.

 What Is the Net Working Capital Formula?

 To calculate your business’s net working capital, subtract your current liabilities from your current assets.
 The numbers that make up both parts of the equation should appear on your most recent balance sheet.

 Current Assets = What your business owns (Cash, Inventory, Accounts Receivable, etc.)

 Current Liabilities = What your business owes (Bills, Payroll, Loans, Accounts Payable, etc.)

 Net Working Capital = Current Assets – Current Liabilities